GraceMattern/GraceMattern/README.md

 ### About Me
 - Studying Computer Science and Mathematics at Stevens Institute of Technology
 - Interested in Full-Stack Web Development
-- Seeking Summer 2022 Internship
+- Seeking a Full-Time Job

 ### Tools and Technologies